dougm1966/dock-it-live/README.md

 ### Uploads failing / “maximum file size” alert
 - This is usually the browser storage quota being exceeded.
 - The IndexedDB migration is intended to fix this for high-image-count sponsor/advertising usage.

+If uploads still fail:
+- Try deleting some stored images (once the image picker modal is added).
+- Make sure your computer has free disk space.
+- As a last resort, you can clear OBS’s browser cache/storage (this will remove saved images/settings for browser sources).

 ---